-There comes a time in every person’s life when all he can do is sit back, look around and try to identify the exact moment when the collective wisdom of the world’s population went flaming into the gutter.
+There comes a time in every person’s life when all he can do is sit back, look around and try to identify the exact moment when the collective wisdom and morality of the world’s population went flaming into the gutter.

 Yes, Maria Sharapova was quoted as saying she does not know who Sachin Tendulkar is.
 No, that is not a reason why a whole host of Sachin-worshippers from India should feel duty-bound to defend their idol by whatever means necessary.
-And when I say ‘whatever means necessary’, I mean that literally.

 Last heard, a sizeable number of Indians were spending their leisurely afternoons posting nasty, unspeakable abuses on Sharapova’s official Facebook page and Twitter handle.
 Millions of others, meanwhile, were putting up outraged status updates that aimed to uphold the dignity of their man by vilifying the character and supposed sexual indiscretions of the Russian star.